abhijitkar10/S1-T3-RPMS/README.md

       - **Speed Calculation:** Calculates and displays the athlete’s speed in real-time, helping them gauge their pace and make adjustments as needed.
       - **Time Tracking:** Records the duration of the workout, allowing users to analyze their pace and improve their running strategy.
       - **Calories Burnt Calculation and Display:** The system provides an estimate of how many calories the athlete has burned during the session.
+      - Trainer Module: Before starting a run, the user selects the type of run (e.g., light jog, sprint), and the system informs them in real-time whether they are meeting the expected performance.

     3. **Time Monitoring System:** It includes a stopwatch that activates when the athlete starts their activity.
 This stopwatch is vital, as multiple components in the system depend on it.
 It continuously tracks the duration of the workout and is essential for calculating key performance metrics, including speed, distance covered, and calories burned.
 Its integration ensures real-time accuracy and consistency, supporting other features like heartbeat monitoring and the pedometer.
 This allows athletes to receive precise feedback on their performance and make informed adjustments during their sessions.